yvelikova/axway-open-docs/content/en/docs/apim_installation/apiportal_install/install_software.md

    sudo restorecon -R -v '/opt/axway/apiportal/htdoc'
    ```

-Watch this video to learn how to install API Portal in a custom location:
+Watch this video to learn more about installing API Portal using a non-root user:

-{{< youtube mOXJBINBfog >}}
+{{< youtube H5RZjP9Zl7k >}}

 ### Configure API Portal to run with HTTP or HTTPS